OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Name`.
 Full name of the project, it will seldom be refered to but allows a project creator to explicit the acronym.
 For instance, *RAPeSeed Oil content anD Yield under low Nitrogen input* would be an adequate name for the project whose acronym is *RAPSODYN*.

 `Subproject Of`.
-If the new project is part of an existing project (requisitly known to PHIS), one can select the name of the given mother-project within the exhaustive list of projects registered to the Phis instance where the new project is created.
+If the new project is part of an existing project (requisitly known to Phis), one can select the name of the given mother-project within the exhaustive list of projects registered to the Phis instance where the new project is created.

 `Subproject Type`.
 The subproject type can optionnaly be provided.
 It can be either an existing type to be selected from the list of proposed project types, either a new type provided by the user.
 In the later case, one has to type the new subproject type (e.g. *phd thesis* or *internship*) in the search field of **Subproject Type** and then click on the newly proposed type.